jharwell/sierra/docs/src/usage/batch_criteria.rst

 Changing the swarm size and arena size together to maintain the same swarm size/arena size ratio to investigate behavior across scales.

+..
+NOTE:: This criteria is for `constant` density of robots as swarm sizes
+          increase.
+For `variable` robot density, use
+          :ref:`ln-bc-population-size` or
+          :ref:`ln-bc-population-variable-density`.

 .. _ln-bc-population-constant-density-cmdline: